 Guidance will also be updated on our COVID-19 Business Support Hub.

-For further details on which businesses and venues can reopen in steps 3 and 4, read the official guidance here.
+For further details on what the beginning of step 4 means for businesses and venues, read the official guidance here.

 There are guides covering a range of different types of work.
 Many businesses operate more than one type of workplace, such as an office, factory and fleet of vehicles.
 You may need to use more than one of these guides as you think through what you need to do to keep people safe.
 Priority actions are outlined at the top of each guide.